Great Divide Montana

-Great Divide is an alpine ski area located northwest of Helena in Southwestern Montana near the Continental Divide.
+Great Divide is an alpine ski area located northwest of Helena in the state of Montana.
+The ski area sits on Mount Belmont, a 7,300-foot peak near the Continental Divide.
 Great Divide is a locally owned ski area that is often the first ski area in Montana to open for the season each year.

 History

 Mt.
 Belmont's first trail was built to accommodate the 1942 Northern Rocky Mountain Ski Races, and was selected amongst other surrounding mountains including Elkhorn Peak, Red Mountain, and Mt.
 Edith.
 The ski area was owned and operated by the non-profit Belmont Ski Club from 1941 thru much of 1985 when it was sold to the Taylor family who have developed the ski area and operated ever since.
 The first chair lift, Mt.
 Belmont chair, was built in 1986 and went to the top of the mountain.
 New chairlifts have been added to mid-mountain areas and a recent expansion of the area added the Rawhide and Wild West Chairlifts.